 The Do’s and Don’ts that Make a Big Difference

 Making pho at home isn’t rocket science.
 It is actually intuitive and straightforward, but there are quite a bit of small details that make a difference.
 Therefore, please follow the recipe as closely as you can.
 Here are some important tips to keep in mind:

 - Do simmer gently and slowly with a lid slightly askew for a clear and complexed broth.
 I recommend simmering beef bones for at least 6 hours.
-Do 8 hours if you can since we notice a difference increasing to 8 hours.
+Do 8 hours or more if you can since we notice a difference increasing to 8 hours.

 - Don’t simmer the onions in the broth for too long or they will get slimy.
 2 hours towards the end of cooking should be enough.

 - Don’t add the spices right at the beginning.
 After 6-8 hours, your house will be filled with fragrances but not much is retained in the broth.
-Besides, simmering spices for an extreme long time will bring out its bitterness.
+Besides, simmering spices for an unnecessary long time will bring out its bitterness.
 So, add the spices in the last 1.5 – 2 hours of cooking.